How to Generate Barcode & QR Code Stickers in Laravel Using Milon Barcode and Snappy PDF

 php artisan vendor:publish --provider="Barryvdh\Snappy\ServiceProvider"

-{{-- Barcode Example --}}
+Barcode Example (Code128):

 {!!
 DNS1D::getBarcodeHTML('1234567890', 'C128') !!}

-{{-- QR Code Example --}}
+QR Code Example:

 {!!
-DNS2D::getBarcodeHTML('https://example.com', 'QRCODE') !!}
+DNS2D::getBarcodeHTML('https://yourapp.com', 'QRCODE') !!}

 <img src="data:image/png;base64,{!!
-DNS1D::getBarcodePNG('1234567890', 'C128') !!}" alt="barcode" />
+DNS1D::getBarcodePNG('1234567890', 'C128') !!}" />

 <img src="data:image/png;base64,{!!
-DNS2D::getBarcodePNG('https://example.com', 'QRCODE') !!}" alt="qrcode" />
+DNS2D::getBarcodePNG('https://yourapp.com', 'QRCODE') !!}" />

-3. Create the Controller for Sticker Generation
+3. Build a Controller for Sticker PDFs

-public function barcode(Request $request)
+public function generateStickers(Request $request)

 {